amyjko/bookish/examples/tutorial/chapters/introduction.md

-@welcome: Welcome to the Peruse example book!
+@welcome: Welcome to the Bookish example book!
 This introduction contains all of the features supported by the platform, and explanation of how they work.

 "
 This is a quote.
 I'm using it to test how the outline floats around non-paragraph headers.